 Once a Key Adult (DSL) and their deputy/ies (DDSLs) have attended either an Operation Encompass briefing or completed the online Operation Encompass Key Adult training they will cascade the principles of Operation Encompass to all other school staff and Governors.
 All school's staff and Governors can undertake the online training.

-Our DSL undertook training September 2024
+Our DSL undertook training on 2nd September 2024

-Our DDSLs undertook training September 2024
+Our DDSLs undertook training on 2nd September 2024

-Our Safeguarding Governor undertook training on (awaiting Date)
+Our Safeguarding Governor undertook training on 2nd September 2024